On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: A Metric for Instance Difficulty

 \section{A Metric for Instance Difficulty}

 Parametric models are trained to minimize a loss objective based on several input-target pairs called training set, and are then evaluated on a held-out set called test set.
 By comparing the loss value of each instance, we can understand which ones, in either the training or the test set, are more difficult for the model to fit.
-In this section, we introduce a metric for instance difficulty, which mainly depends on the data and on the perturbations applied to the instances.

-Let $\overline{\gL}(\vx)$ denote the average loss of $\vx$'s corresponding perturbed input across all training epochs.
-We define the difficulty of an instance $\vx$ within a finite set $\gD$ as
+Therefore, our metric for instance difficulty is based on an instance's loss during the training process.